Stein sworn in as NC attorney general :: WRAL.com

-Raleigh, N.C. — As people around the world rang in 2017 with celebrations, two of North Carolina’s highest-profile leaders took their oath of office.
+Raleigh, N.C. — As people around the world rang in 2017 with celebrations, two of North Carolina’s highest-profile leaders took their oaths of office.

-North Carolina’s 75th governor, Roy Cooper, wasted no time, and was sworn in just minutes after midnight.
-At noon on Sunday, the new attorney general placed his hand on the Bible, vowing to protect North Carolinians with the power of the law.
+North Carolina’s 75th governor, Roy Cooper, wasted no time and was sworn in just minutes after midnight.
+At noon Sunday, Josh Stein, the new attorney general, placed his hand on the Bible, vowing to protect North Carolinians with the power of the law.

 “That other leaders in this state and I can work together to make North Carolina it’s very best,” he said.